 During breastfeeding, mastitis can occur if the breasts become infected.
 Cracked skin around the nipple, breast tenderness, and flu-like symptoms may develop when this infection is present.
 This condition can often be prevented by keeping careful, proper hygiene, which can be difficult for new mothers.
 An antibiotic deemed infant-safe is typically prescribed to patients suffering from mastitis.

 As the tissue becomes inflamed, breast swelling often develops.
-Pain in the area can occur, though that is not always the case.
-Itching is often a symptom of breast inflammation, particularly if the cause is a breast rash.
+Pain in the area can occur, although that is not always the case.
+Itching is often a symptom of inflammation, particularly if the cause is a breast rash.
 Redness is often present during inflammation as well.

 Inflammation of the breasts is often a precursor of breast cancer.
 An inflammation process is thought to provoke the development of tumors.
 If one develops inflammation in the breast tissue without provocation from a cause, such as nursing a baby, a visit to the doctor is recommended.